 - visual effects.

-Creative apprenticeship opportunities span all available levels from intermediate (level 2) through to degree (level 7).
-To find out more about entry requirements and salaries see what is an apprenticeship?
-If this is the right route for you find out how to apply for an apprenticeship.
+Creative apprenticeship opportunities span all available levels from intermediate (Level 2) through to degree (Level 7) standard.
+Discover more about entry requirements, potential salaries and how to apply for apprenticeships.

-Joining professional bodies relevant to your field will help you keep up to date with networking events, conferences and workshops - all useful opportunities to meet industry professionals and market your skills.
+Joining professional bodies relevant to your field will help you keep up to date with networking events, conferences and workshops - all useful opportunities to meet industry professionals and promote your skills.

-Being active on social media sites such as Twitter and LinkedIn enables you to follow and connect with industry professionals and keep an ear to the ground for suitable vacancies.
-Blogging is also a useful way for creative types to demonstrate their talent for creating content, designing, making or crafting.
+Blogging is also a useful way for creative types to demonstrate their talent for content creation, design and crafting.
 Attending fashion shows, art/museum exhibitions or taking part in design competitions are other great ways to meet like-minded people.

 Jobs are advertised on university careers service vacancy lists.
-Creative Opportunities, the University of the Arts London's jobs and internships website, is open to public access and is particularly useful.
-In addition, you can find vacancies on company websites and through organisations such as the Arts Council England jobs site.
+The University of the Arts London's (UAL) jobs and internships website Creative Opportunities is particularly useful.
+In addition, you can find vacancies on company websites and through organisations such as Arts Council England.